cfengine/documentation/manuals/enterprise-api/browsing-host-information.markdown

       ]
     }

-* * * * *

-Next: [Example - Removing Host Data](/manuals/Enterprise-3-0-API#Example-_002d-Removing-Host-Data),
-Previous: [Example - Looking Up Hosts By Hostname](/manuals/Enterprise-3-0-API#Example-_002d-Looking-Up-Hosts-By-Hostname),
-Up: [Browsing Host
-Information](/manuals/Enterprise-3-0-API#Browsing-Host-Information)

-#### 1.6.3 Example: Looking Up Hosts By IP
+#### Example: Looking Up Hosts By IP

-Similarly we can lookup the host with hostname *windows2008-2.test.cfengine.com* by IP as follows (lines split and indented for presentability).
+Similarly we can lookup the host with hostname `windows2008-2.test.cfengine.com` by IP as follows (lines split and indented for presentability).

 **Request**